ModyQyW/fabric/docs/guide/git/lint-staged.md

 The following plugins are currently supported:

 - eslint - Lint scripts with ESLint.
 Enabled by default if you have ESLint installed.
-- jsonc - Lint JSON files with ESLint when ESLint is enabled.
+- lintJsonc - Lint JSON files with ESLint when ESLint is enabled.
 Enabled by default.
-- yml - Lint YML files with ESLint when ESLint is enabled.
+- lintYml - Lint YML files with ESLint when ESLint is enabled.
 Enabled by default.
 - oxlint - Lint scripts with oxlint.
 Enabled by default if you have oxlint installed.
 - stylelint - Lint styles with Stylelint.
 Enabled by default if you have Stylelint installed.
 - markdownlint - Lint markdown files with markdownlint.
 Enabled by default if you have markdownlint-cli installed.
-- prettier：Format with Prettier.
+- prettier - Format with Prettier.
 Enabled by default if you have Prettier installed.
+- formatChangelog - Format CHANGELOG.md with Prettier when Prettier is enabled.
+Disabled by default.

 ```javascript
 // lint-staged.config.mjs